entrypoint-lv/DataTableQueryBuilder/README.md

     > The CreateResponse method will use AutoMapper to convert the data returned by LINQ query (``IEnumerable<User>``) to a JSON data array expected by datatable (``IEnumerable<UserDataTableFields>``).

-Let's review an example when datatable sends the following request:
+Letš review the following datatable request:

 ```js
 search: [{'fullName' : 'John'}, {'companyName': 'Goo'}, {'posts': 'Title'}]
 sort: [{'posts' : 'asc'}]
 ```

-Here, the entity's property names ``FullName`` and ``Id`` will be figured out automatically based on the field names in the request (ignoring the case sensivity).

-If field name and entity's property name don't match, like with our ``CompanyName`` field, we need to tell the builder which entity's property to use by utilizing the ``UseSourceProperty`` method:
+Here, the `CompanyName` field's name doesn't match the entity's property name, so we need to tell the builder which entity's property to use by utilizing the ``UseSourceProperty`` method:

 ```c#
 o.ForField(f => f.CompanyName, o => o.UseSourceProperty(u => u.Company!.Name));